Swayam2310/Wine-Quality-Modelling-Classification-Clustering-Linear-Analysis-with-Python/README.md

 The dataset contains 4781 rows and 12 attributes related to physicochemical tests and wine quality ratings (0 to 10).
 Description of each attribute is available in `Readme-A2data.txt`.

 ---

-Feel free to explore the notebook, modify model parameters, and extend the analysis!